Kridosz/Kridosz/README.md

 Technical and Non-Technical Associate | Pixel Tech Conclave Mumbai, India

 • Developed and implemented strategies to maximize the working flow of the event, achieving 75% growth in audience.

-**PROJECTS**

-Data Analysis Meat Shell Preservation 06/2023 – 07/2023

-• Led the data analysis framework development, managing a substantial dataset to enhance meat shell preservation insights.
-Showcased proficiency in Python and Tableau for improved forecasting and data processing efficiency.

-• Contributed to meat preservation strategies, achieving a notable 15% improvement in efficiency and waste reduction, demonstrating technical acumen and tangible impact on operational outcomes.

-Python-Driven Emotion Recognition through Librosa 05/2023 – 06/2023

-• Developed an emotion recognition model using Python and data processing libraries, handling a large dataset of 7,356 files, and achieving a 72.40% model accuracy through rigorous analysis and optimization.

-• Improved emotion recognition capabilities and user experiences by extracting essential features and applying machine learning techniques.

-Data-Driven Revenue Hunting for Hilton – University Business Case Project 04/2022 – 05/2022

-• Utilized Python, Excel, SQL, and Tableau for data analysis, contributing to a 30% boost in global earnings and aiding strategic decisions for a potential 42% increase in international revenue at Hilton.

-• Collaborated in developing a predictive revenue model using R, resulting in a 25% improvement in forecasting accuracy and supporting revenue diversification efforts for a potential 23% expansion in Hilton's international market.